Mushabian culture

 The Mushabian culture (alternately, Mushabi or Mushabaean) is an archaeological culture suggested to have originated among the Iberomaurusians in North Africa, though once thought to have originated in the Levant.

 Historical context

-The culture is named after Wadi Mushabi and probably derives from the Nizzanian culture of the Negev.
+The culture is named after Wadi Mushabi and probably derives from the Nizzanim culture of the Negev.

 According to Bar-Yosef and Emmanuel Anati, the Natufian culture had arisen as a result of the mixing of the local Kebarian culture of the Levant with the Mushabi culture.